 “I’d recommend resting the meat for 30 minutes before you finish cooking in a 350-degree oven,” he says.
 “This will tenderize the meat and make it juicier.”

 Before you put it into the oven, insert a thermometer into the meat.

 Temperatures for Doneness:

 Well: 150 degrees internal temp

-Cut Against The Grain
+7. Cut Against the Grain

-What does that mean?
 In short, the grain is the direction the muscle fibers go.
 Cutting against the grain imparts tenderness and makes the meat easier to chew.